I’m not going to lie but this is the one thing in my blogging life that I used to struggle with massively – blogging consistently.

 So, this week, I want you to try this productive hack called batching.

 Let’s say your task for Monday is to draft headlines for your Blog Post.
-Instead of drafting headlines for 1 post, sit and draft headlines for the next 4-5 posts at a stretch.
+Instead of doing keyword research for 1 post – do it for the next 5.

 Isn’t that a neat trick?